 5. Have a Longer Cut

-Longer grass helps control weeds because it eliminates their light source.
+Longer grass helps controlling weeds because it eliminates their light source.
 Your mower can be set for a longer cut length, which limits light penetration to the ground surface where weed seeds are just waiting to germinate.
 If you keep the grass a bit longer, you’ll limit weed production, and in turn, limit weed seeds spreading through your lawn.

 6. Build a Castle Wall